-It was only a couple years ago when I was that guy who would go to a restaurant and only order Chicken Fingers, who thought Chinese food meant Sweet & Sour Chicken and who had yet to eat Eggs or even a Grilled Cheese sandwich (crazy, right?).
+It was only five years ago when I was that guy who would go to a restaurant and only order Chicken Fingers, who thought Chinese food meant Sweet & Sour Chicken and who had yet to eat Eggs or even a Grilled Cheese sandwich (crazy, right?).
 I’ve come a long way since then.
-Inspired by my best friend and Anthony Bourdain’s No Reservations, I decided to try everything I could find in Buffalo and figured I’d keep track of all these new restaurants with this blog.
+Inspired by my best friend Mike and Anthony Bourdain’s No Reservations, I decided to try everything I could find in Buffalo and figured I’d keep track of all these new restaurants with this blog.
 Well, that was in February of 2009, and since then Buffalo Eats has grown exponentially.
-We (and by we, I mean mostly myself and new wife Alli) have tried 100′s of new restaurants, met and worked with some awesome people and participated in some really cool events (Soupfest, Pizzafest, Taste of Buffalo, etc).
+We (and by we, I mean myself and my wife, Alli) have tried hundreds of new restaurants, met and worked with some awesome people and participated in some really cool events (Nickel City Chef, Taste of Buffalo, Chowzter Awards, etc).

-- If we know the restaurant owner or have a conflict of interest, we’ll mention that too.
+- If we know the restaurant owner (which a lot of times, we do) or have a conflict of interest, we’ll mention that too.

-- I’m not a food expert, I just love trying new foods and finding that little hidden spot that no one knows.
+- I’m not an expert, I just love trying new foods and finding that little hidden spot that no one knows about (which is getting harder and harder to do in Buffalo).
 If I don’t know a lot about a certain subject, I’ll be the first one to tell you.

-- My angle is this: if you think you’re a picky eater and your afraid to try a new restaurant hopefully you can read about my experiences and expand your dining choices beyond your corner Applebees and support local Buffalo restaurants in the process.
+- My angle is this: if you think you’re a picky eater and you’re afraid to try a new restaurant, hopefully you can read about my experiences and expand your dining choices beyond your corner Applebee’s and support local Buffalo restaurants in the process.
 I was in your shoes; I know I still need to learn more and I’m constantly trying to soak in as much as possible.

 I hope you take our posts with a grain of salt; I’m not a food expert, I just really love food.
 I wasn’t an English major and I’m certainly not going to win any journalism awards anytime soon; I’m always trying to improve my writing.
-I was born and raised in this city and want to see the people who work here do well and encourage everyone to shop and eat at locally owned and operated establishments (when possible).
+I was born and raised in this city and want to see the people who work here do well and encourage everyone to shop and eat at locally owned and operated establishments.
 I hope you enjoy Buffalo Eats for what it is and continue reading.
-Even after trying over 365 restaurants over the last four years, we still have a lot more to eat and a lot more to learn.
+Even after trying over 400+ restaurants over the last five years, we still have a lot more to eat and a lot more to learn.

 PS – If you’d like to contact me to suggest a restaurant, ask about advertising on the site or you’d like to join the staff, please email me: email@example.com.